Peugeot 5008 review - Reliability and safety

 The Peugeot 5008 hasn't featured in our Driver Power customer satisfaction surveys, but the closely related 3008 has been, and has been a regular on the list of best cars to buy.
 It’s presently 37th place on that list, with owners praising the car's ride and handling, safety features and infotainment.
 Peugeot, as a brand, came in ninth spot in the best car manufacturer rankings (out of 32 brands), behind Korean rival Kia, but ahead of Nissan, Skoda, SEAT, Vauxhall, VW, and Renault.

-As family transport the Peugeot will be reassuringly safe, offering autonomous braking and lane-departure warning as standard across the range, while Allure models and above get blind spot detection as well as lane-keep and high-beam assist.
+As family transport, the Peugeot will be reassuringly safe, offering autonomous braking and lane-departure warning as standard across the range, while Allure models come with high-beam and lane-keeping assist functions.
+Range-topping GT adds blind spot detection, as well as adaptive cruise control.

 In this review

-- 1Peugeot 5008 reviewThe Peugeot 5008 takes the SUV looks of the smaller 3008 and adds more space and a third row of seats
+- 1Peugeot 5008 reviewThe Peugeot 5008 is a stylish family SUV that offers good practicality and a useful third row of seats

-- 3MPG, CO2 and Running CostsDiesel engines offer strong economy figures, and even the small petrol is reasonable
+- 3MPG, CO2 and Running CostsDiesel engines offer strong economy figures in the Peugeot 5008; there is no plug-in hybrid, though

 - 4Interior, design and technologyA stylish interior and plenty of kit help the Peugeot 5008 seven-seater stand out from the crowd